GrossfieldLab/loos/INSTALL.md

 ### Documentation

 If you download a LOOS release from SourceForge, then you will already have pre-built documentation.
-If you download a release from GitHub, then you can also download the prebuilt documentation as a compressed tar-file.
+If you download a release from GitHub, then you can also download the prebuilt documentation that corresponds to the release (e.g. loos-2.3.2-docs.tar.gz).
 Simply place the compressed tar-file in your LOOS source directory and scons will unpack it for you and move it into place.

 However, if you clone LOOS from GitHub, you will need to either: